UPSUTER/GEMLI/README.md

 ## Citation
 If you use the package, please cite A.S.
 Eisele*, M. Tarbier*, A.A.
 Dormann, V. Pelechano, D.M.
-Suter | "Barcode-free prediction of cell lineages from scRNA-seq datasets" | 2022 bioRxiv: https://www.biorxiv.org/content/10.1101/2022.09.20.508646v1
+Suter | "Gene-expression memory-based prediction of cell lineages from scRNA-seq datasets" | Nature Communications 15, 2744 (2024). https://doi.org/10.1038/s41467-024-47158-y